Rabergsel/DSharpPlus.SettingsManager/README.md

                 Intents = DiscordIntents.All  // Enable all intents for the bot });

-            // Initialize SettingsManager with debug level 3 SettingsManager? settings = new SettingsManager
-            {
-                //Level 0 = no logging
-                //Level 1 = Releveant actions like index finished, errors or crashed
-                //Level 2 = Actions, like fetching settings
-                //Level 3 = Tracing
-                DebugLevel = 1
-            };

             // Add default guild setting for reacting to "ping" message settings.AddDefaultGuildSetting(new SettingEntity("ReactToPing", false.ToString(), "If set to yes, the bot will react to a \"ping\" message", false));